jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

 Sometimes, we might want to redirect both streams to the same file.
-We could simply specify the same file for both redirections.
-If we'd like to avoid that duplication, we can use the special `2>&1` shorthand which means, "redirect standard error to the same location as standard output."
+We can't specify the same file for both redirections because both would attempt to "truncate," and only one could be successful.

+Instead, we can use the special `2>&1` shorthand which means, "redirect standard error to the same location as standard output."

 ---